wxpiggy/My-lio/README.md

-## 个人学习项目，参考Fast-LIO2，基于eigen库实现迭代右不变卡尔曼滤波（Iterated Right-Invariant Kalman Filter ）和迭代误差状态卡尔曼滤波（Iterated Error State Kalman Filter）的激光惯性里程计（开发中）
-## Personal learning project, similar to Fast-LIO2, based on the eigen library to implement the laser inertial odometry of the Iterated Right-Invariant Kalman Filter (Iterated Right-Invariant Kalman Filter) and the Iterated Error State Kalman Filter (under development)
+## Personal learning toy, similar to Fast-LIO2, based on the eigen library to implement the laser inertial odometry of the Iterated Right-Invariant Kalman Filter (Iterated Right-Invariant Kalman Filter) and the Iterated Error State Kalman Filter (under development)

 ## Comparison Result :